baasbox/docs/source/index.md

 **Group**: [baasbox.file.grants](#list-groups)

-API to grant access on a file to a specific user or role.
+API to grant access to a file for a specific user or role.

 Parameter | Description
 --------- | -----------
 **id** | The ID of the file.
 Mandatory.
 **action** | The grant you want to assign.
 One of: 	`read`, `update`, `delete`, `all`.
 Mandatory.
 **username** | The username of the user to whom you want to assign the grant.
 Mandatory.
-**rolename** | The name of role to whom you want to grant the permission.
+**rolename** | The name of the role to whom you want to grant the permission.
 One of: `anonymous`, `registered`, `administrator`, plus those defined by the administrator.
 Mandatory.

 <div class="snippet-title">
 	<p>Example of a request to grant read access to user “a” on a file</p>